succinctlabs/op-succinct/book/validity/experimental/altda.md

 ## Overview

 OP Succinct's AltDA mode supports OP Stack chains that use the [alt-DA spec](https://specs.optimism.io/experimental/alt-da.html) with a generic op-alt-da server.
 Specialized DA backends like Celestia and EigenDA also build on the alt-DA pathway but have their own integrations and pages; this page covers the generic-server case only.
-The most common deployment pattern is a **validium** — an L2 that posts batch data to an off-chain DA layer and only commitments to L1 — though the underlying transport does not require that trust model.
+The most common deployment pattern is a **validium**: an L2 that posts batch data to an off-chain DA layer and only commitments to L1.
+The underlying transport does not require that trust model.
 The codebase uses "AltDA" / `altda` throughout, and so does this page.

 In AltDA mode, chain-layer responsibilities (derivation, validity proving, on-chain settlement) are handled by op-succinct.
-The data availability layer — the alt-DA server that stores batch data and serves it by commitment — is operated separately and is out of scope for this repository.
+The data availability layer (the alt-DA server that stores batch data and serves it by commitment) is operated separately and is out of scope for this repository.

 ## Architecture